caltechlibrary/acacia/README.md

 + IMAP email account (and access credentials)
 + Emails with list of DOI, one per line
 + software in this repository setup to run periodically (e.g. via cron, systemd or launchd)
++ eprinttools' doi2eprintxml to retrieve the metadata associated with a DOI from CrossRef or DataCite

 Details to be determined.